JBOT | Occupational Therapy, Life Experience & Creative Thinking.

 My specialist skill areas include living well with long-term health conditions, work place and lifestyle adjustments, accessibility, travel, adventure and innovative technologies.
 If you’re looking for an OT with life experience and a creative mind-set then please get in touch.

-I am happy to communicate via email, phone, text, social media and Skype or you can simply leave a comment below.
+I am happy to communicate via email, phone, text, social media and Teams or you can simply leave a comment below.
 Even if you just want to say hello or let me know what you think of the site I’d love to hear from you.

 I am an Independent Occupational Therapist & an expert patient with many years experience self-managing complex health conditions.